mimikgit/cocoapod-EdgeCore/README.md

 Furthermore, the **`EdgeEngineDeveloper (or EdgeEngine for enterprise projects) cocoapod`** provides edgeEngine Runtime lifecycle control API, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.

-Expanding the client library ecosystem is the **`EdgeService` cocoapod**, providing API for integrating mimik Hybrid Edge Cloud edge and backend microservices.
+Expanding the client library ecosystem is the **`EdgeService` cocoapod**, providing API for integrating mimik edge and backend microservices.

 ## Supported Platforms, Targets